cross-solution/YawikDocs/source/modules/solr/index.rst

 Solr
 ----

-this module is deactivated by default, because you need a solr server an the PHP solr pecl extention.
+this module is deactivated by default, because you need a solr server and the PHP solr pecl extension.

 Requirements
 ^^^^^^^^^^^^